 DEAR TIM: Lately I’ve seen roofers install a strange product that looks like traditional felt paper, but it’s not.
 It has a peel-away backing paper, and this material sticks to the wood sheathing.

 What is it?
 Why would you use this on a roof?
 Is it something that can be added to an existing roof in case I’m adding another layer of shingles?
 Connie G. Columbus, OH

 Ice Dams and Water Shield - DO NOT SHARE - Secret Info

 DEAR CONNIE: Without being there, I’m willing to wager that you saw ice and water shield being installed.
 It’s an amazing roofing product that was introduced in the 1980’s and has quickly become the gold standard for creating leak-free roofs in all climates.

-If the felt paper was installed right, so each higher row overlaps the row below, the water can't get to the wood roof sheathing.
+Felt paper is installed so each higher row overlaps the row below.
+In a perfect world water can't get to the wood roof sheathing.